Walmart, Sam’s Club to dispense COVID-19 medication through federal pharmacy program - NewsBreak

 BENTONVILLE, Ark. ( KNWA/KFTA ) — Walmart and Sam’s Club pharmacies are ready to receive and dispense COVID-19 antiviral medications authorized by the U.S. Food and Drug Administration.

-According to a news release from Walmart , the retailers will begin dispensing Paxlovid and Molnupiravir this week as supplies allow.Branson Police announce arrest and charges for double homicide
+According to a news release from Walmart , the retailers will begin dispensing Paxlovid and Molnupiravir this week as supplies allow.Oklahoma City Public Schools changes quarantine, isolation policy

 The release says the medication will only be available at certain Walmart and Sam’s Club locations in a limited number of states until more supply is available.